lnabua/Food-Truck-Restaurant-Finder/README.md

 Future enhancements to include:
 * Adding a Home page and navigation bar.
 Changing the styling of the application views.
 * Display a map showing a marker of the location of the restaurant.
-* Display ratings or reviews of the each restaurant.
+* Display images, ratings or reviews of the each restaurant.

 ### Live Link
 You can access the app here: